DennisMelamed/dotfiles/notes/paper_submission_checklist.md

 ## Supplemental PDF
 - [ ] Do any author identifiers appear anywhere in the supplemental text?
+- [ ] Are the titles on the supplemental and paper pdfs the same (up to a delta like prepending with "Supplemental to:")?

 ## Other supplemental material
 - [ ] Do any author identifiers appear anywhere in the supplemental material?
 Check READMEs, code files (via grep/fuzzy finders), video files, datasets (for binary data formats, ensure that names/hostnames/emails don't appear anywhere in the metadata)